sbmlteam/sbml-test-suite/src/utilities/rasterize/README.txt

 This is a trivial variation on an example script provided as part of PhantomJS (http://phantomjs.org) for creating an image of an HTML page.
-It is used in generating PNG images of SBML Test Suite plots.
+It is used in generating JPG/PNG/etc. images from the HTML-based plot files created for the SBML Test Suite.

 Synopsis: